top of page

 The loch attracts several species of ducks and geese including Canada’s.
 The secretive woodcock is a common sight during the winter months, and although a largely nocturnal bird we have seen it’s presence many times during the day.
 Other common sightings can be made of buzzards, herons, and a nocturnal chorus of the resident owls can be heard every night.

-Over the last few years our deer have settled in nicely.
-Alick has a great deal of experience managing wild and farmed deer so we decided that a deer farm would be a great addition to the estate and guests have loved being able to see and feed these majestic beasts.
-We started off with just 10 female red hinds, then Otto our stage joined the ground and we now have a herd of 50.
+Over the last 4 years our deer have settled in nicely.
+Alick has a great deal of experience managing wild and farmed and park deer so we decided that a deer farm would be a great addition to the estate and guests have loved being able to see and feed these majestic beasts.
+We started off with just 10 female red hinds, then Otto our stag joined the herd and we now have a herd of 80 plus.
 With Alick’s continued passion, our herd will grow year on year.

 Loch at Muir Estate